Beachcomber Villas is more than just vacation rental apartments. From the initial planning until you return home happy, we are at your service.

 Whichever you prefer, both are readily available throughout the local shops.
-With our partner dive shop - Dive Friends Bonaire - nitrox and air are the same price and are available in 80 and 63 cubic ft. tanks.
+With our partner dive shop - Dive Friends Bonaire - nitrox and air are available in 80 and 63 cubic ft. tanks.
 See our Dive Packages page for details.

 We consider booties worn with open-heel fins mandatory items for entering and exiting the Caribbean Sea from Bonaire’s shores.
 Booties with firm/hard soles are best to handle traversing over the rugged coral beaches common on almost all dive sites on the island.

 You can leave the dive gloves at home because they are not allowed anywhere in Bonaire’s waters unless you are a STINAPA certified lionfish hunter (feel free to ask us how you can get this certification).
 Divers who must wear gloves due to medical conditions will need to bring a doctor’s declaration, not older than 30 days, to the headquarters of the Bonaire National Marine Park to get a permit allowing them to use gloves.